itsaerie/Job-Musings/Resume Building/Structure.md

 # Content Intro
 Well, sure, it's nice to know how to organize a resume, but what should I put on it?

+Please do not be concerned about not having "enough content" in a certain section of the resume.
+These portions are put in order so that you'll be able to fill your resume with content no matter what!
+(As long as you, well, attend classes at the very least.)

 ## Who are you?
 Put this section at the TOP of your resume, no matter what.
 No if's, and's, or's, or but's.